Accuracy and Applicability of the Hartle-Thorne and Komatsu-Eriguchi-Hachisu Methods for Modeling Rotating Neutron Stars: Theoretical Framework

 These coupled equations are integrated from the stellar center to the surface in the same manner as TOV equations.
 The second-order correction to the pressure perturbation reads

 The total gravitational mass and radius of the rotating configuration are then given by

 where the radial displacements $\xi_0$ and $\xi_2$ are defined as

 These terms, $\xi_0$ and $\xi_2$, represent the radial expansion and quadrupole deformation of the stellar surface induced by rotation, respectively.
-For discussing the deformation of rotating neutron stars quantitatively, it is convenient to define the radius ratio as follows:
+They correspond to the cases of $\cos\theta=1$ and $\cos\theta=-1/2$ in Eq.~\eqref{eq:HTradius}, respectively, we thus have